-To search for Authorities:
+Search for Authorities

 - 1. Click Advanced Search in the OPAC. - 2.
 Find the Authority Browse column in the left side of the screen. - 3.
 Select a browse axis, and enter a keyword.
 The terms in the middle of the results list should yield the best match.